Museum Geelvinck-Hinlopen: Garden and rooms at the Geelvinck Hinlopen House

 By the end of 2015, Museum Geelvinck had to move to new premises.
 Since Spring 2017, the Geelvinck Muziek Museum opened for the public at the historic house 'De Wildeman' in Zutphen (till end of 2016 this was the Museum Henriëtte Polak, which had moved to the 'Hof van Heeckeren').
 Museum Geelvinck was forced out of its Zutphen venue already by the end of 2019 and since moved to the country estate 'Kolthoorn House' in Heerde.
 Since 2012, Museum Geelvinck also has a modest venue in the 'Posthoornkerk' in Amsterdam (the collection of historic pianos is on view by appointment only).
-Museum Geelvinck collaborates in the partnership 'Geelvinck Muziek Musea with the Pianola Museum and Huis Midwoud (Midwoud).
+Museum Geelvinck collaborates in the partnership 'Geelvinck Muziek Musea' with the 'Geelvinck Pianola Museum' and 'Huis Midwoud' (Midwoud).
 Museum Geelvinck continued its weekly Geelvinck Salon concert series first in the Museum Cromhouthuis in de Cromhouthuizen and, since the closure of this venue, starting in Autumn 2018 in the Luther Museum Amsterdam.